Emanuele-20/Search-A-Book-on-Google/Notes.md

 3. Create README file and a Notes file
 4. Inizialize Npm

+5. Create function
+6. Add  npm "node-fetch" package to use and run " fetch " on my command line application

 In order to run this file  in the terminal I use this command:
 - node -i -e "$(< searchYourBook.js)"